Tessian’s mission is to secure the human layer by empowering people to do their best work, without security getting in their way.

 H&M should also have placed strict access controls on the data, and the company should not have used this data to make decisions about people’s employment.

-Just two weeks into the new year on January 15, Italian telecommunications operator TIM (or Telecom Italia) was stung with a €27.8 million GDPR fine from Garante, the Italian Data Protection Authority, for a series of infractions and violations that have accumulated over the last several years.
+On January 15, 2020 Italian telecommunications operator TIM (or Telecom Italia) was stung with a €27.8 million GDPR fine from Garante, the Italian Data Protection Authority, for a series of infractions and violations that have accumulated over the last several years.

 TIM’s infractions include a variety of unlawful actions, most of which stem from an overly-aggressive marketing strategy.
 Millions of individuals were bombarded with promotional calls and unsolicited communications, some of whom were on non-contact and exclusion lists.